 About Juvenile Diabetes Research Foundation Canada:

-Founded in 1974 by parents of children with diabetes, Juvenile Diabetes Research Foundation Canada (JDRF) is the largest funder and advocate for Type 1 diabetes (T1D) research.
+Founded in 1974 by parents of children with diabetes, Juvenile Diabetes Research Foundation Canada (JDRF) is the largest funder and advocate for Type 1 diabetes (T1D) research in Canada.
 Its focus is to find a cure for T1D and its complications.
 JDRF reports that 300,000 Canadians live with T1D.
 On average, T1D management requires 1,460 insulin shots a year.
 T1D often leads to life-threatening and debilitating complications which may include kidney failure, blindness, heart disease, stroke, nerve damage and amputation.
 The frequency of T1D among children under the age of 14 is rising, with rates doubling over the last 20 years in children under 5 years old.
 JDRF funds research focused on three main ideas: cure, prevention and treatment.
 Its main research focus includes immune therapies, regeneration, replacement, prevention, artificial pancreas, glucose control therapy and complications prevention.